Chudarathnamani-L/Banglore-House-Price-Prediction-using-Machine-Learning/README.md

 Support Vector Machine: A model that tries to find the hyperplane that best separates the data into different classes, adapted here for regression.
 * XGBoost:
 An optimized version of gradient boosting that is efficient and effective for large datasets.

+Evaluation Metrics
+The performance of the models was evaluated using the following metrics:

+Root Mean Squared Error (RMSE): Measures the square root of the average squared differences between predicted and actual values.
+RMSE
+=
+1
+𝑛
+∑
+𝑖
+=
+1
+𝑛
+(
+𝑦
+𝑖
+−
+𝑦
+^
+𝑖
+)
+2
+RMSE=
+n
+1
+​
+ ∑
+i=1
+n
+​
+ (y
+i
+​
+ −
+y
+^
+​

+i
+​
+ )
+2

+​

+R-squared (R²) Score: Represents the proportion of variance for the target variable explained by the input features.
+𝑅
+2
+=
+1
+−
+∑
+𝑖
+=
+1
+𝑛
+(
+𝑦
+𝑖
+−
+𝑦
+^
+𝑖
+)
+2
+∑
+𝑖
+=
+1
+𝑛
+(
+𝑦
+𝑖
+−
+𝑦
+ˉ
+)
+2
+R
+2
+ =1−
+∑
+i=1
+n
+​
+ (y
+i
+​
+ −
+y
+ˉ
+​
+ )
+2

+∑
+i=1
+n
+​
+ (y
+i
+​
+ −
+y
+^
+​

+i
+​
+ )
+2

+​